 In the 1877 The Life of Rev. George Whitefield by Luke Tyerman is an allusion to the Oxford origins of the phrase (pg.
 316).
 He notes that Wesley uses the term but then quotes Whitefield employing a similar phrase, however the Whitefield phrase is undated and thus difficult to affirm if one employed it earlier than the other man.

-The absence of notations informing the researcher of to why one is credited as author and not the other may reflect more the biases of the author.
+The absence of notations informing the researcher of why one is credited as author and not the other may reflect more the biases of the author.
 Whitefield would lead a branch of the 'Methodist' movement along Calvinistic lines while Wesley would move another branch along Arminian lines to the extent a 'Wesleyan-Arminian' theology will develop.

 These potholes in what is otherwise a most splendid road of reading about revivals and their leaders does cause one to pause and wonder what other mistakes were allowed to slip into the text?
-If other sources are mistaken in their attributions, it is only right that corrections be noted and the records cleared up.
+If other sources are mistaken in their attributions, it is only right that corrections be noted, and the records cleared up.
 That is the duty of the researcher and the scholar.
 That is the reason for footnotes.

 No comments: